 Is there a problem with inflation?

 Yes and no. Economists say it is important and natural to have some level of inflation, but if you do the Money Smart thing and save your money, it loses its value each year.
-The $100 you save this year can’t buy as much next year or two years from now or two decades from now.
+The $100 you save this year can’t buy as much next year or two years from now or 24 years from now.
 This is called the erosion of buying power and it’s why inflation is a wealth killer.
 It’s like carbon monoxide – silent, odorless, and invisible.
 Slowly and gradually your savings are worth less and less.
 That’s the bad news.
 The good news is there’s a solution!
 It’s called investing.

 Here’s how it looks.